EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 How EA Sports FIFA Made $7 Billion Before Losing the FIFA Name

 For 30 years, FIFA wasn’t just a video game.
 It was the video game that defined football for generations.
 From 1993 to 2023, Electronic Arts built a $20+ billion empire around four letters on a box.
 But when FIFA demanded double its licensing fee, EA walked away from the most recognizable name in sports gaming.
-Here’s how EA turned a simple football simulator into a $7 billion annual money machine and why they didn’t need FIFA’s name to keep printing cash.

 The Birth of Gaming’s Most Profitable Franchise